apiaryio/api-elements/docs/migration.md

 ## JSON Serialisation

-In prior versions of API Element, an element could be serialised in JSON as a JSON type, or an API Element.
+In prior versions of API Elements, an Element (i.e. a type) could be occasionally serialized as a value.
+This behaviour has since been dropped, so that Elements are always serialized in full form (i.e. as a type, not as a value).
+For example:

-For example, the string element in the title of the following element is a JSON value `"empty"` which is not longer valid in API Elements 1.0.

 ```json
 {